Auto Coverage For College Student

 CAR INSURANCE AT COLLEGE

 However, what if the college age child rents or buys a home in her own name?
-It may appear that ties to their ‘family home’ are weaker than their other ‘home.’Many factors go into deciding if a person is a ‘resident’ or not for insurance purposes.
-For example, where possessions are stored, frequency of visits to parents’ home, etc.If a court finds that your child is no longer a ‘resident’ of your home, then your child is not entitled to any benefits under your auto insurance policy unless they are specifically named on the policy.
+It may appear that ties to their ‘family home’ are weaker than their away ‘home.’
+Many factors go into deciding if a person is a ‘resident’ or not for insurance purposes.
+For example, where possessions are stored, frequency of visits to parents’ home, etc. If a court finds that your child is no longer a ‘resident’ of your home, then your child is not entitled to any benefits under your auto insurance policy unless they are specifically named on the policy.

 KNOW HOW YOUR COLLEGE STUDENT IS LISTED ON YOUR POLICY

-For this reason, our lawyers urge those with college-age children to contact your insurance agent and make sure your child is listed as a ‘NAMED INSURED’ under your automobile policy.As a named insured, your child will be covered even if he is living elsewhere.
+For this reason, our lawyers urge those with college-age children to contact your insurance agent and make sure your child is listed as a ‘NAMED INSURED’ on your automobile policy.
+As a named insured, your child will be covered even if he is living elsewhere.

-It is not sufficient to list your child as a ‘DRIVER’ or ‘OPERATOR’ on your automobile policy.Listing a child on your policy as a ‘driver’ allows the insurance company to calculate the correct premium charges for your policy.
+It is not sufficient to list your child as a ‘DRIVER’ or ‘OPERATOR’ on your automobile policy.
+Listing a child on your policy as a ‘driver’ allows the insurance company to calculate the correct premium charges for your policy.
 However, it does not provide ‘insured’ or coverage status to your child.
-In other words, most insurance policies define an ‘insured’ under a policy as only a ‘named insured’ or a ‘resident-relative.’To properly insure your child, he or she must be listed as a ‘named insured.’
+In other words, most insurance policies define an ‘insured’ under a policy as only a ‘named insured’ or a ‘resident-relative’.
+To properly insure your child, he or she must be listed as a ‘named insured.’

 If you or your college student is injured in an auto accident, call our office for a free consultation.
-As top attorney will answer your questions and explain your rights.
+A top attorney will answer your questions and explain your rights.
 Our lawyers have over 25 years’ experience successfully representing people injured in car accidents throughout Minnesota – including students away at college.
 We will answer your questions and make sure you get all of the compensation you are entitled to.